-Deductibles have reset for 2018, making it a critical time for patients to understand their financial responsibilities and the extent to which their insurance plans may (or may not) contribute.
+Deductibles, premiums, and out-of-pocket expenses continue to rise, making it critical for patients to understand their financial responsibility and the extent to which their insurance plans may (or may not) contribute.
 As patients increasingly bear more personal financial responsibility for their healthcare costs, it’s imperative that healthcare providers make their billing process as clear and actionable as possible.

 What are the critical components of effective healthcare billing?